 The Aesthetes’ creed of ‘art for art’s sake’, while it sounds like an elevation of the value of art, in that it denies that it should have an ulterior purpose beyond itself – so far, so good – is also a devaluation of art, in that it marginalises its relationship with life.
 In other words it sacrifices the betweenness of art with life, instead allowing art to become self-reflexively fulfilled.
 There is a difference between the forlorn business of creating ‘art for art’s sake’, and art nonetheless having to be judged solely ‘as art’, not as for another purpose.

 By "betweenness" he means that the art object as symbolic representation lies between and mediates something beyond it to the human being who encounters it.
 And, of course, art should never be subordinated to politics or economic interests.
-It has its own mission, which is to open up undisclosed dimensions reality.
+It has its own mission, which is to open up undisclosed dimensions of Being.
 But this is different from art that becomes self-consciously self-referential.
 It doesn't open up; it closes off.

 In the process of creation, the artist’s plane of focus needs to be somewhere beyond and through the work of art, not just on its being art, otherwise it becomes less than art.
 In viewing the art work, we too are carried beyond the work of art, precisely because the artist was not focussed on the art as such, but in something beyond it; and that is part of its greatness, by which, as it might seem paradoxically, we come to judge the work of art solely on its merits as a work of art--not, in other words, for some ulterior purpose for which art is being used.
 We come to see not the work of art, but the world according to the art work, as Merleau-Ponty says, necessitating that it is neither opaque nor wholly transparent, but ‘semi-transparent’.

-I'd go further than McG seems willing to do by saying that the semi-transparency of the work of art when working as great art is in some degree revealing or disclosing the Divine Mind.
 And this is where the Neoplatonic idea of the immanence of the Divine Mind in creation overlaps with the use of archetypes in stories, whether fairy tales or in Shakespeare.
 Because the human mind, when it is at its most creative is most disclosive of the Divine Mind because the human mind is the image and likeness of the Divine Mind. in other words, what is deepest and most transformatively creative in the human mind is reflective of its participation in the Divine Mind.
 I wrote about this last week.

-Great works of art are impossible without tradition or culture to provide a language and a symbol system to provide a meaning matrix, but this matrix is not a textual prison as Lacan, Derrida and their epigones would have us think.
+Great works of art are impossible without tradition or culture to provide a language and a symbol system as a pre-conscious meaning matrix, but this matrix is not a textual prison as Lacan, Derrida and their followers seem to think.
 Language--symbol systems in general--can be, maybe most often are in our everyday experience, closed systems, but they need not be.
 They can instead function as portals through which something from beyond enters into awareness.
-So truly great art opens us up, helps us to see through it into dimensions of reality that transcend the semiotic systems inherited by tradition and acculturation.
-We are indeed acculturated linguistic beings, but the idea that we are completely sealed in by culture and language is a prejudice of left-hemispheric thinking and its quasi-pathological smugness.

 The problem for buffered moderns is that in their left-hemispheric, overly meta-self-consciousness, they've all but lost the capacity for experiencing the givenness of the world with even a degree of "naïveté".
 This has led to an experience of the world that is borderline psychopathic: